 - 1 tsp.
 Coarse salt, or to taste

 - 1 tbsp.
 Malaysian Satay Seasoning 1 teaspoon more for a stronger flavor

 - Juice from 1/2 Lemon

 - 1 tbsp.
 Olive Oil

 - Preheat oven at 375°F (190°C).

-- Trim off leaves and any brown spots, then separate cauliflower into smaller pieces, and wash.
+- Trim off leaves and any brown spots, then separate cauliflower into smaller pieces and wash.
 Place in large (mixing) bowl.
-Pat dry with paper towel as much as you can.
+Pat dry with a paper towel as much as you can.

 - Add 1 teaspoon of Coarse salt and 1 tablespoon of Malaysian seasoning; mix, trying not to crumble cauliflower.

 - Add lemon juice and drizzle oil, then toss it to coat each piece.

 - Transfer it into Roasting pan, or baking pan lined with parchment paper/mat etc. Try to keep it in a single layer, meaning separate pieces so they have a little space in between.